gvwilson/fiction/voyage/index.md

 larger, vessel was pressed into service and dispatched in their wake.
-This ship carried a harbor pilot, a doctress, another magician, and another squad of marines, along with a catapult and as many barrels of pitch as the harbor master could commandeer in half an hour<span class="sidenote">In a subsequent suit against the port authority, a warehouse owner claimed that two barrels of dark rum were commandeered as well.
+This ship carried a harbor pilot, a doctress, another magician, and another squad of marines, along with a catapult and as many barrels of pitch as the harbor master could commandeer in half an hour<span class="note">In a subsequent suit against the port authority, a warehouse owner claimed that two barrels of dark rum were commandeered as well.
 Unlike the pitch, they were apparently never returned.</span>.